MODIFIED DUODENAL SWITCH (ModDS)

 - Lower risk of bowel obstruction compared to the traditional Duodenal Switch

 - Greater risk of nutrition deficiencies if not compliant

 - Standard surgical risks

 - Small bowel obstruction

 70-95% of your excess weight*

 ModDS patients tend to lose more than gastric bypass patients.

 The first step in your weight loss journey is to register for one of our weight loss seminars.
-We offer these seminars in both live and online formats.

 *Results may vary from person to person.